Garten mit grauem Gartenhaus

 • faster drying, allowing two coats per day

-• significantly higher longevity
+• significantly greater durability

 • increased weather resistance

-• for outside and inside
+• for exterior and interior use

 • for wood, plaster, masonry, etc.